-He even tried to take this strategy to a new level by opening a second fund that was only devoted to CDSs.
+He even tried to take this strategy to a new level by opening a second fund devoted to CDSs.
 It could take this bet into the billions of dollars.
 He called this second fund Milton’s Opus, after Paradise Lost.
 This — again — was lost on people.
-People didn’t invest in this second fund, and for that matter did not even understand the name.
+People didn’t invest in this second fund, and for that matter, did not even understand the name.

 On top of this, people found it difficult to understand why firms such as Goldman Sachs would even sell these CDSs in the first place if they were such a good buy.
 People could not understand that Burry was ahead of the game in seeing the value here.
-This was reflected in June 2005, when Goldman Sachs asking Burry if he wanted to increase the size of his trade to $100 million.
+This was reflected in June 2005, when Goldman Sachs asked Burry if he wanted to increase his trade size to $100 million.

 The market had flipped.
-Common perception was moving in Burry’s direction.
+The common perception was moving in Burry’s direction.
 Now all he had to do was wait for the inevitable avalanche of money.

-By mid 2007, Bear Stearns and Goldman Sachs were falling apart in front of everyone.
-When Burry contacted firms he was trading with, suddenly people were out sick, or they came up with other excuses, such as power failures.
-By late June they were conferring with Burry to correctly mark the value of these CDS, since their reports had been underestimating them more and more each month.
+By mid-2007, Bear Stearns and Goldman Sachs were falling apart in front of everyone.
+When Burry contacted firms he was trading with, suddenly people were out sick or came up with other excuses, such as power failures.
+By late June, they conferred with Burry to correctly mark these CDS’ value since their reports had been underestimating them more and more each month.

 By July’s end, reports were popular about those who saw the subprime crash coming.
 This included Greg Lippmann, a trader from Deutsche Bank.
 He was the trader who had re-initiated contact with Burry.
 He had copied Burry’s plan and gotten money and fame from doing so.
 Burry’s name was not heard.